henriqueribeiro/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

         done
         # mv the infile to wd
         mv ~{infile} ~{wd}/
-        # generate an outfile for output Testing
+        # generate an outfile for output Testing on EFS
         ls -alh ~{wd} > ~{wd}/MyOutFile
-        echo "hello wolrd"
+        # and on the temp bucket.
+        ls -alh ~{wd} > MyRegularS3File.txt
     }
      runtime {
         docker: "ubuntu:22.04"